 You can also attend the surgery to obtain the above forms if you prefer.

-You will need to bring along some additional important documents:
+You will need to bring along some additional important documents.
+Please see our Supporting Documents section for further information.

 For the Registration Pack to be accepted, you will need to bring along proof of permanent address dated within the last 3 months.
 Acceptable documents are: